 Deciding on your service offerings can be confusing when you are starting out as a wedding planner.
 Every wedding planner will refine their services to suit their needs, their market, and their clients.
 Below are the basics of the most commonly offered wedding planning services.

-This is also referred to as wedding day coordination or day-of coordination.
+This is also referred to as wedding day coordination or wedding day management.
 In this service offering, your wedding clients do all of the planning on their own.
 You may consider giving these clients a list of your recommended vendors.
 Not only does it save them time, it makes your job easier if they book event professionals who are reliable and do good work.

 If you offer this service, you may be a resource to your clients to answer questions throughout the planning process or you can choose to only start working with the clients closer to the wedding.
 Some wedding planners start their month-of wedding coordination services at 30 or 60 days prior to the wedding date.
 That is when the planner does the following: